 Also check: NEET notes

 How many questions in NEET appear from NCERT?

 The number of questions asked from NCERT sources varies every year.
-However, on an average, one can say, more than 80-85% questions (asked directly or indirectly) appear from NCERT in NEET.
+However, on average, one can say, more than 80-85% of questions (asked directly or indirectly) appear from NCERT in NEET.
 This can be analysed from the previous years’ trends.